la-ref/Blind-Bash-Decoder/README.md

 <b> -> Php<br>
 <b> -> Internet connection lol
 # How to use
-    Download this repertory and put everything in a folder Inside the in folder but your obfuscated file code Run in console : php main.php
+    Download this source code repository and put everything in a folder Inside the in folder but your obfuscated file code Run in console : php main.php
     And follow the instructions and the file will be decoded and will be located in the out folder !